John Coghlans Quo + HubCap

 Tickets: £16.50 Adv | £18.50 Doors (inc Booking Fees)Book tickets online

-Since leaving Quo John has worked with many noted and diverse musicians, mostly in his own Diesel Band.
-Other notable appearances include Partners In Crime and the short-lived ‘Rockers’ featuring Phil Lynott, Roy Wood and Chas Hodges.
+Since leaving Quo, John has worked with many noted and diverse musicians, in his own Diesel Band; with Partners In Crime; and the ‘Rockers’ featuring Phil Lynott, Roy Wood and Chas Hodges.
 Other collaborations have included Noel Redding (ex-Jimi Hendrix) and Eric Bell (ex-Thin Lizzy).

 During the late nineties John Coghlan’s Quo was formed and through various line-ups has enjoyed regular gigs all over the UK and Europe.
-The current band since 2010 (previously performing as The John Coghlan Band) consists of John on Drums with Baz Barry (Vocals/Guitar), Mick Hughes (Vocals/Guitar) and Pete Knight (Bass Guitar) from NWOBHM Boogie Band ‘Predatür’ completing the line-up.
+The current band consists of John on drums, with Mick Hughes on guitar and vocals, Rick Chase on bass and vocals, and Rick Abbs on guitar and vocals completing the line-up.